alexdovzhanyn/elixium_core/README.md

 ## Setup
 Run `mix deps.get` to fetch any dependencies needed to run UltraDark.
 After downloading all dependencies, run `mix compile` to compile the Elixir code.
 Currently, UltraDark is only under development and is unavailable to be used as a network or currency.
 In order to play around with UltraDark and it's methods, run `iex -S mix`.
 This will pop open an iex session with UltraDark loaded.
-To start mining UltraDark, just write `UltraDark.initialize`!
+To start mining UltraDark, just run `mix miner` !